Cafeteros de Córdoba: Championships

 It won the league championship in 1939 and 1972.
+Led by player-manager Lázaro Salazar, the Cafeteros won the 1939 Mexican League championship by finishing first with a 46–12 record.

 Ballpark

-Other than the first two seasons, the team has played its home games at Estadio De Béisbol Beisborama 72.
+Other than the first two seasons, the team has played its home games at Estadio De Béisbol Beisborama 72, nicknamed.
+Caníbal Park.
 From 1937 to 1939 the team played at Parque Cuauhtémoc de Monterrey in Monterrey.